karchit/s3-object-lambda-workshop/README.md

 <p>

 By default, lambda has permissions to write out logs to Cloudwatch.
 Go to _Monitor_ tab in your lambda > Logs > View Logs in Cloudwatch.
-From there click on "Search Log Group" and you'd notice that a log message *after* your lambda execution has concluded.
+From there click on "Search Log Group" and you'd notice that log message *after* your lambda execution has concluded.

 If you cannot see logs or get an error on the Cloudwatch console, you'd need to extend your lambda role.
 It should already have Cloudwatch log permissions but maybe restricted on `Resources`, so change that to `*` so it unfettered access to create and add logs.